Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

-Now we analyse each term on the RHS of \eqref{441} separately.
-In Steps 2 to 5 below, we are going to compute/estimate the first to fourth term on the RHS of \eqref{441} respectively.
+Now we analyse each term on the right-hand side of \eqref{441} separately.
+In Steps 2 to 5 below, we are going to compute/estimate the first to fourth term on the right-hand side of \eqref{441} respectively.

 \emph{Step 2.} Similar to \eqref{4.11}, we have